-- Q. What are the small buttons on a keyboard called? - Q. How many keys are there on a keyboard? - Q. Name the categories in which the keys on a keyboard are divided into. - Q. What are alphabet / number keys used for? - Q. How many sets of number keys are there on the keyboard? - Q. How many alphabet keys are there on the keyboard? - Q. What is the use of Enter / Spacebar / Backspace key? - Q. Name some special keys. - Q. What is the use of cursor control keys? - Q. How many cursor control keys are there? - Q. What is a cursor?
+- Q. How many keys are there on a keyboard? - Q. Name the categories in which the keys on a keyboard are divided into. - Q. What are alphabet / number keys used for? - Q. How many sets of number keys are there on the keyboard? - Q. How many alphabet keys are there on the keyboard? - Q. What is the use of Enter / Spacebar / Backspace key? - Q. Name some special keys. - Q. What is the use of cursor control keys? - Q. How many cursor control keys are there? - O. What is a cursor?

-After explaining the chapter, let the students do the course book exercises given on Pages 50 and 51 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Page 52 of the main course book.
+After explaining the chapter, let the students do the course book exercises given on pages 50 and 51 of the main course book as One Touch Learn and Let's Do It.
+After solving the course book exercises, tell the students to solve Crack the Code activity given on page 52 of the main course book.
 Help the students to solve these questions.

-In Creative Assignment, activities like Hands-On and Fun in Lab given on Pages 52 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activities like Hands-On and Fun in Lab given on page 52 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.